Manual Beep app version 2

 How does it work?

 Open a new inspection for one of the hives and then click on 'Edit checklist'.
 An extensive list of topics is available that are structured as a tree structure.
 We call it the bee data 'taxonomy'.
-A total of 200 items are available excluding the options in option lists.
-A no standard exists for bee data, it has been compiled from a large range of sources such as paper record keeping, bee glossaries and the COLOSS Beebook.
+A total of 200 items are available excluding the options in option lists and about 500 items in total.
 There are topics about the bee colony, disorder, food, production and weather.
 Each subject contains multiple topics in a logical structure.
-See the collapsed tree structure below with four out of five items selected.
+See the collapsed tree structure below with four out of five main items selected.

 You can expand and collapse by clicking on the arrow to the left of the topic .
 The topics that are already on your inspection overview are already ticked (i.e. selected).
 Note: if you tick a main topic, all underlying branches are also selected.
 Do not you want that?
 You can undo by not saving the changes.